 Configuring Memory Limits

-MemSQL has two system variables that control its memory usage.
+MemSQL has two engine variables that control its memory usage.
 Both are measured in megabytes.

 MemSQL will not allocate more than

 SELECT query’s memory allocations put the memory usage by MemSQL over